mjnguyennz/ml_workshop_kiwiruby/ML_with_PyCall.md

 $ bundle install
 ```

-4. Create a `.env` file with the `PYTHON` environment variable to tell PyCall the location of your python install (the output of the command `which python3`).
+4. Create a `.env` file with the `PYTHON` environment variable to tell PyCall the location of your python install (the output of the command `which python3` or `which python3.6`).
 Setting this environment variable is how you can adjust the version of Python invoked from PyCall.
 ```
 PYTHON=path_to_your_python_install
 ```